 Individual Tax Rate: Owners pay individual income tax on wages

 Individual Tax Rate: Georgia Corporate Income Tax paid on individual owner’s return

 Entity-Level Income Tax: Self-employment tax on all income

 Individual Tax Rate: Owners pay individual income tax on wages and share distribution tax on other business income

 When comparing S Corp vs. LLC in Georgia, both LLCs and S Corps have limits on ownership.
 The LLC Operating Agreement describes the circumstances under which new owners can join the business.
 The Operating Agreement will require the consent of all the members before adding a new member.
 If you’re unsure how to write an Operating Agreement, we offer an Operating Agreement Template for LLCs.

 On the other hand, the law limits who can own an S Corporation.
+(However, an S corp can own other businesses.)
 Before your business can qualify for the S Corp election, it must:

 As you can see, the S Corp is meant to benefit small businesses.
 To determine whether the S Corp is the best choice for you, it’s a good idea to consult an accountant or attorney.
 While we’ll guide you through the steps to business ownership, only a professional can give you individualized advice.

 Because the S Corporation is an elective tax status, it doesn’t change the underlying business.
 Many entrepreneurs start LLCs because their personal assets are legally protected from their business liabilities.
 Electing S Corp treatment will change how you pay your taxes but won’t affect your personal liability protection.